 Introduction

-The President’s recently issued Executive Orders resulted in federal agency notifications to pause work, either entirely, or in part.
-There have been several challenges to these Executive Orders, resulting in Temporary Restraining Orders (TROs).
+The President’s recently issued Executive Orders resulted in federal agency notifications to pause work, terminate awards, and take other administrative actions.
+There have been several challenges to these Executive Orders, resulting in court decisions that may impact administration of federal funding.
 In particular, a Temporary Restraining Order (TRO) was issued directing Federal grant-making agencies not to pause or terminate awards and obligations on the basis of the Executive Orders.
 On February 10th, the Court granted a Motion to Enforce in full.
 An appeal to the TRO was denied.

 Any PIs receiving agency communications related to specific award changes should create an OSP &GCA Award Modification in SAGE, and then forward these to the Office of Sponsored Programs (OSP), emailing osp@uw.edu, along with the MOD#.